masalskyi/sudoku_monolit/index.md

 ### Solve
-I turned the sudoku solving problem into problem of exact cover and implemented the [Knuth's Algorithm X] (https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X).
+I turned the sudoku solving problem into problem of exact cover and implemented the [Knuth's Algorithm X](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X).
 As the solution is kind a bruteforce I decided to implement it in C++ and create bindings for Python.